altunenes/rusty_art/README.md

 Creative coding with Rust.

+## Usage/Installation:

+*This section is intended for those who are new to GitHub or Rust and may not be familiar with these tools.*

+1- To get started, you'll need to install Rust on your computer.
+Rust is a programming language that Rusty Art uses to generate art.
+You can download Rust from this website: [here](https://www.rust-lang.org/tools/install).
+Follow the installation instructions for your operating system.

+2- Once you have Rust installed, navigate to the Rusty Art repository on GitHub.
+To do this, click on the green "Code" button at the top right of this page.
+Then, select "Download ZIP" from the dropdown menu.
+After the ZIP file finishes downloading, extract it to a folder on your computer

+3- Open the terminal (also known as command prompt or cmd) on your computer.
+You can simply open it in the folder "rusty_spelling" by right-clicking on the folder and selecting "Open in Terminal".

 To run the scripts, in the root directory of the project, type the commands in the following style.

     ```bash
         cargo run --release --bin <scriptname>
     ```

+that's it!

+### Saving Frames

 To create high-resolution videos, you can save each frame as a PNG image by holding down the `spacebar` while the script is running.
 This will save each frame in a folder called "frames" which will be created automatically in your current directory.